 How does Redefy make money?

 Redefy makes money by charging sellers using its services a flat $3,500 listing fee — or collecting a buyer's agent commission when it helps someone purchase a new home.
-By streamlining the listing process with a team of specialized agents, Redefy claims that it can reduce the costs to its customers.
-The company employs specialized field agents, contract agents, and says that its agents complete far more transactions in a given year than a normal agent.
-They also reduce their costs by not offering open houses and charging a non-refundable portion of its fee up front.
+By streamlining the listing process with a team of specialized agents, Redefy claims it can reduce the costs to its customers.
+The company employs specialized field agents and contract agents, which it claims helps the company close more transactions in a given year than a normal agent.
+The company also reduces its costs by not offering open houses and charging a non-refundable portion of its fee up front.

 Do you get open houses with Redefy?

-No, Redefy does not offer open house with its field agents.
-You can, however, run your own open house when selling a home with Redefy.
+No, Redefy does not offer open houses with its field agents.
+Redefy sellers must promote and run their own open houses.

 Do you still have to pay the buyer's agent commission with Redefy?

-Yes, if you sell a home with Redefy, you will still need to pay a buyer's agent commission.
+Yes, if you sell a home with Redefy, you should expect to pay a buyer's agent commission.
 Buyer's agent commission is negotiable and varies by market, but typically ranges from 2.5%-3% of the selling price of the home.
 A competitive buyer's agent commission incentivizes buyer's agents to show their clients your property and subsequently make an offer.

 >> BACK to the top of this page.